The Process of Partnering With Kelser

 - Prioritize our shared goals

-After the site visit, our internal sales and engineering teams meet to discuss detailed assessments and recommendations.
+After the site visit, our internal sales and engineering teams meet to discuss the findings in detail.
+This usually happens within 2-3 days of the site visit.

 Our engineer specs out any necessary hardware and develops a Bill of Materials (BOM) to include in your customized proposal.
 If no hardware is required, the engineer writes up the technical steps and reviews them with our engineering and sales leadership to determine your monthly cost for services.